EdyJ/blender-to-unity3d-importer/README.md

 	NOMODS			Do not apply selective commands to meshes (see below).
 	NOANIMFIX		Do not fix animation clips in .blend files when imported.
-	NOFLOATFIX		Do not fix floating point precision errors (i.e. rounding 0.9999998 to 1) FORCEFIXROOT	Fixes an specific case of Blender file.
+	NOFLOATFIX		Do not fix floating point precision errors (i.e. rounding 0.9999998 to 1) FORCEFIXROOT	Fixes an specific case of Blender file consisting on a single Empty object as root of all other objects.
 See Known Issues below for details.

 #### Selective commands to meshes